audrey-shih/audrey-shih.github.io/content/_index.md

       text: |-
         <p class="full-align-indented">Drainage of abscess fluids often fails because physicians don't have a way to predict which catheter size is suitable.
 I've built a low-cost, portable, sterilizable magnetic stress rheometer that can be deployed to hospitals to solve this issue.
 With <1 mL of a sample of abscess fluid, I can use my instrument to model the fluid and predict its drainage rate, enabling physicians to personalize treatment plans for each patient.

-        <p class="full-align-indented">I'm also working on controlling the rheology of bioinks in 3D bioprinting to optimize biomanufactured tissues and organs.
-My research is supported by the <a href="https://www.nsfgrfp.com/" style="text-decoration: underline;font-weight: bold;">NSF Graduate Research Fellowship</a>!
+        <p class="full-align-indented">I'm also using rheological measurements to study the gelation of hydrogel bioinks in 3D bioprinting.
+My research is supported by the <a href="https://www.nsfgrfp.com/" style="text-decoration: underline;font-weight: bold;">NSF Graduate Research Fellowship</a>.
         <br>

         <p class="full-align-indented">During my undergrad, I worked with <a href="https://dattalab.princeton.edu/" style="text-decoration: underline;font-weight: bold;">Professor Sujit Datta</a> at Princeton University to understand the flow of polymer solutions in porous media, useful in cleaning up groundwater in aquifers.
-See below for news and articles highlighting my junior work and senior thesis!
+See below for news about my work!
       filters:
         folders:
           - research
     design:
       view: article-grid
-      columns: 4
+      columns: 3
 #  - block: collection
 #    draft: true
 #    id: papers